|

 Williams and Rainhard Fendrich.
 A for me new and exciting field was and remains

-free improvisation, with which I'm still struggling heavily.
+still struggling heavily. |

-As always with me, with this
+As always, with this

 new theme a whole new world opened